Binary Search Algorithm Code Template

 does not exist in nums

 , what does the calculated index mean?
-If I want it to return -1, how do I do that?
+How can it return -1 if desired?

-does not exist, the binary search for the right boundary returns the largest index that is less than target
+does not exist, the binary search for the right boundary returns the largest index smaller than target

 .